puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins.md

 list of devices it manages, and the kubelet is then in charge of advertising those resources to the API server as part of the kubelet node status update.
-For example, after a device plugin registers `hardware-vendor.example/foo` with the kubelet and reports two healthy devices on a node, the node status is updated to advertise that the node has 2 "Foo" devices installed and available.
+For example, after a device plugin registers `hardware-vendor.example/foo` with the kubelet and reports two functional devices on a node, the node status is updated to advertise that the node has 2 "Foo" devices installed and available.

 Then, users can request devices as part of a Pod specification